dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 The two major requirements we have towards our solution are durability and near-realtime delivery.
 And the former is what RDBMS are built for, so that will be no issue.

-PosgtreSQL has a feature called `LISTEN` / `NOTIFY`, which is essentially an asynchronous inter-process communication mechanism.
+PostgreSQL has a feature called `LISTEN` / `NOTIFY`, which is essentially an asynchronous inter-process communication mechanism.
 A "producer" can send messages to a notification channel from within a given session (within a transaction or otherwise), and any "consumer" *currently* listening on that channel (again, via a database session) would have those messages broadcasted to them.
 Effectively, this is a pub-sub system; more precisely a distributed multi-producer, multi-consumer queue.

 The catch is, this pub-sub mechanism is not persistent / durable, and therefore has no delivery guarantees whatsoever.
 It does exactly what is advertised in the documentation - broadcast notifications to whoever is listening at the time.
 There's no persistent log of messages behind that, no acknowledgement protocol such as consumer group commit offsets, no capability to replay messages, etc. Because of that, multiple failure modes come to mind immediately: